andreaiacono/andreaiacono.github.io/tesi/thesis.md

-The first advantage is that expressing a theory as a computer program forces one to formulate the theory in necessarily clear, explicit, unambiguous ways, without \"holes\" and hidden contradictions.
+The first advantage is that expressing a theory as a computer program forces one to formulate the theory in necessarily clear, explicit, unambiguous ways, without "holes" and hidden contradictions.
 The reason is that, if it is not formulated in this way, a theory cannot be translated into a computer program or the program will not run on the computer.